Swedish food – the ultimate foodie bucket list

 Enjoy a traditional fika

 Swedes love their fika – but don't mistake the custom for a coffee break with treats, the social aspect is just as important.
 So gather your friends and settle in a spot of your choice – be it in nature or a city cafe.
-Classic Swedish ‘konditori’ (patisserie) is brimming with fika classics like cinnamon buns, ‘princess cake’ and ‘seven types of cookies’ – a traditional biscuit selection currently enjoying a revival.
-Also consider ‘smörgåstårta’ – a festive, savoury ‘sandwich cake’, filled and decorated with Swedish favourites such as prawns, eggs, smoked salmon and fresh chives.
+Swedish patisseries ('konditori') are brimming with fika classics like cinnamon buns, princess cake and "seven types of cookies" – a traditional biscuit selection currently enjoying a revival.
+Also consider ‘smörgåstårta’ – a festive, savoury sandwich cake, filled and decorated with Swedish favourites such as prawns, eggs, smoked salmon and fresh chives.

 Experience the culinary traditions of the Sami people